Ikenami Hamono / Tanegashima Island

 |Master knifemaker Tabata san, relaxing at home.|

 Looking for Ikenami Hamono's amazing hand-forged tanebasami scissors?
-You'll find them in our Etsy store.
+You'll find a selection with covers in our Etsy store.

 The island of Tanegashima lies off the southern coast of Kagoshima Prefecture in far-western Japan.
 It's a big island with a unique culture and a fascinating history known to every Japanese.
 Guns, bread, pivot scissors, tobacco - all were introduced to Japan through Tanegashima.